AlejandroHenriques/portfolio-website/README.md

 # Personal Portfolio Website

 ## 📌 Description
-This is my personal portfolio website built with HTML and CSS.
+This is my personal portfolio website built using HTML and CSS to create a structured, responsive, and user-friendly interface.
-It presents my education, technical skills, projects, and professional experience in a clean and structured format.
+It presents my education, technical skills, projects, and professional experience in a clean and professional format.

+## 🎯 Purpose
+This project was created to showcase my skills, projects, and professional experience as I prepare for software development internship opportunities.

 ## 🚀 Features
 - About Me section